pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ub_ahpm = p_guess.*4
 lb_ahpm = p_guess./4
 ```
 The actual fitting is accomplished through the ```fitting_one_well_ODE_constrained``` function.
-In this case wed do not use the lb and ub they will be generated automatically.
+In this case, we do not use the lb and ub.
+They will be generated automatically giving a warning
 ```julia
 # Performing ODE fitting
  results_ODE_fit = Kinbiont.fitting_one_well_ODE_constrained(